-Breaking the cover on systemic violence against women of color
+Breaking the cover on systemic race and gender violence by police

-Murdered by police (from top, left to right): Rekia Boyd, Aiyanna Stanley-Jones, Michelle Cusseaux, Kayla Moore, Miram Carey, Shelley Frey, Tanisha Anderson, Alexia Christian, Meagan Hockaday, Mya Hall, Janisha Fonville, Natasha McKenna
+Murdered by police (from top, left to right): Rekia Boyd, Aiyana Stanley-Jones, Michelle Cusseaux, Kayla Moore, Miriam Carey, Shelly Frey, Tanisha Anderson, Alexia Christian, Meagan Hockaday, Mya Hall, Janisha Fonville, Natasha McKenna

-An Al Jazeera America investigation in January 2016, revealed sexual violence by on-duty New York City police officers to be a serious and widespread problem to which police chiefs turned a blind eye, letting cops off the hook for their exploitation of and heinous crimes against women.
-In many cases, arrests are knowingly made on trumped-up charges, creating greater opportunities for cops to abuse their power while their victims are rendered voiceless in a system that looks the other way.
-The macho, swaggering culture of the defenders of private property also results in police officers behaving violently toward their own partners and children at four times the national rate.
+Al Jazeera America reported in January 2016 that sexual violence by on-duty cops was a serious and widespread problem across the U.S. to which police chiefs turned a blind eye.
+Trumped-up arrests created opportunities for cops to abuse their power.
+The macho culture of the defenders of private property also results in police officers behaving violently toward their own partners and children at four times the national rate.

-Most survivors of police assault do not come forward to report or pursue formal charges for a variety of understandable reasons.
-Structural racism and sexism make it virtually impossible for women and especially women of color to report a police officer as their rapist.
-Immigrant women rightly fear being deported if they make a complaint.
-Transwomen of color are acutely vulnerable to the torture of being misgendered and held in male facilities where they are subject to further abuse.
+Most survivors of police assault do not come forward to report or pursue formal charges.
+Structural racism and sexism make it virtually impossible for women and queer people of color to report a police officer as their rapist.
+Immigrant women rightly fear being deported.
+Transwomen of color are vulnerable to being misgendered and held in male facilities where they are subject to further abuse.

 Race and gender bigotry combine in a particularly poisonous mix toward those who attempt to defend themselves.

 In 2012, a Black mother in Florida, Marissa Alexander, was sentenced to 20 years for firing a warning shot to stop a life-threatening attack by her husband.
 Only a national movement won her release after three years in prison.